Travel Clinics of America is your best choice for receiving high-quality pre-travel care, sound travel advice, and peace of mind.

 There is no treatment for Japanese encephalitis.
 Fluids are encouraged and medications may be recommended to lower fever.

 There are two important strategies to prevent this disease.
 First, travelers should take all necessary precautions to repel and avoid mosquitoes.
-Secondly, there are 2 vaccines currently available in the United States for travelers at risk.
-The need for vaccination depends upon the traveler’s itinerary, length of stay, activities and disease trends in the destination.
+Secondly, there are two vaccines currently available in the United States for travelers at risk.
+The need for vaccination depends upon the traveler’s itinerary, length of stay, activities, and disease trends in the destination.

 Do international travelers need to be protected?